The Top 9 Reasons You Do Not Have 100% Inventory Accuracy

 5. Warehouse Management System

-Do you have a WMS?
-That stands for Warehouse Management System.
+Do you have a Warehouse Management System (WMS)?

-A WMS is a software system that helps you manage and organize your inventory — your quantity on hand, where it is, how much is allocated, how much is waiting on your receiving dock.
+A WMS is a software system that helps you manage and organize your inventory— your quantity on hand, where it is, how much is allocated, and how much is waiting on your receiving dock.
 If you have more than 20 SKU’s, you may consider getting one.

 There are many different kinds available.
 Which one you choose depends on the size of your business.
 They can range from simple spreadsheets to more complex software.
 If you're really savvy, you can try to design your own WMS.